 Which day is cheapest to fly to Serbia?

 The cheapest flights to Serbia are usually found when departing on a Monday.
 The departure day with the highest cost at present is Friday.

 What time of day is cheapest to fly?

-At the moment, flights in the morning are likely to offer the best value for money for your Serbia trip.
-A flight at midday will more often than not be of higher cost.
+At the moment, flights at midday are likely to offer the best value for money for your Serbia trip.
+A flight in the afternoon will more often than not be of higher cost.